spartrekus/Unimark/README.md

 !sec this is a section ending
 !subsec this is a subsection ending
 !subsubsec this is a subsubsection ending
-!li this is my item
-!bu this is my bullet non numbered
-!p this is my paragraph

 > Here you can have an example of itemize use (itemize)
 -  this is my item, apple